 We are offering a brand new programme called the MA Modern Languages and Cultures for students starting in 2019.
 On this programme you can specialise in a single area of study such as Germanic Studies or you can pursue a broader programme of different areas of study crossing the full range of languages and cultures we offer.
 Further details here.
 This programme will replace the MA Germanic Studies.

-Postgraduate study at both research and taught-course level plays a central role in the Department's approach.
-The Department, founded in the 1880s, has a distinguished history of research across the range of Germanic languages, literature and society from the Middle Ages to the modern period.
-Today, we are a compact, cohesive Department with three main research strands:
+Postgraduate study at both research and taught-course level plays a central role in the Section's approach.
+Germanic Studies, founded in the 1880s, has a distinguished history of research across the range of Germanic languages, literature and society from the Middle Ages to the modern period.
+Today, we are a compact, cohesive Section with three main research strands:

 - Modern literary and cultural studies, including intellectual history

 - Germanic linguistics, with an emphasis on pragmatics and sociolinguistics

 Germanic Studies conducts research in Dutch and Luxembourgish as well as in German.
 It houses the internationally unique Centre for Dutch and Flemish Studies and the Centre for Luxembourg Studies and supplies the Directors of the University's interdisciplinary Research Centres in Nineteenth-Century Studies, Gender Studies in Europe, and Dutch Studies.

 The Section offers study opportunities at PhD, MPhil or MA level.
 The PhD and MPhil are full research degrees, leading to dissertations.
 We welcome applications from any well-qualified, strongly motivated finalist, recent graduate or mature student.

 Research supervision for MPhil or PhD is available in all areas of interest of members of staff, and we welcome interesting new proposals.

 Taught MA Courses